Festa Del Bòcolo In Venice: Legend and Tradition

 by Andira Vitale

 Trying to persuade her father, Maria woke up one day with hope like a rose blooming every morning.
-She had found a way to make Tancredi precious in the eyes of her father.
-Maria’s idea was then to ask Tancredi to leave with the army of the Franks commanded by Charlemagne to fight the Arabs in Spain; he would thus have achieved fame and glory and the Doge would have consented to their marriage.
-And Tancredi did so and distinguished himself for valour on the battlefield and his fame soon spread throughout Europe, even reaching Venice for the happiness of Maria.
+She had found a way to make Tancredi precious in her father’s eyes.
+Maria’s idea was then to ask Tancredi to leave with the army of the Franks commanded by Charlemagne to fight the Arabs in Spain; he would thus have achieved fame and glory, and the Doge would have consented to their marriage.
+Tancredi did so and distinguished himself for valour on the battlefield, and his fame soon spread throughout Europe, even reaching Venice, for Maria’s happiness.
+Little did they know, this was the beginning of a tragic love story that would be remembered for generations.

-But on 15 August 778, he was fatally wounded in the battle of Roncesvalles.
-As he was dying in a rose bush, he plucked a rose for the woman he loved, covering his blood.
-Before dying, Tancredi asked his friend Orlando to bring Maria the red rosebud he had collected.
-These were his last words.
+But on 15 August 778, tragedy struck.
+Tancredi, the brave warrior, was fatally wounded in the battle of Roncesvalles.
+As he lay dying in a rose bush, he plucked a rose for the woman he loved, his blood staining the delicate petals.
+In his final moments, Tancredi entrusted his friend Orlando with a red rosebud, symbolising his undying love for Maria.
+These were his last words, a poignant farewell to his beloved, marking the end of a promising love story and the beginning of a profound sense of loss and sorrow.

 Share: